GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 output_table_name = 'transformed_table'
 # You can leave this unless you renamed the file yourself.
 sql_file_path = 'cud_sud_attribution_query.sql'

+# There are two slightly different allocation methods that affect how the Commitment charge is allocated:

+# Method 1: Utilized commitment charges are allocated to cost buckets proportionally to buckets share of
+# total eligible VM usage during the time increment (P_usage_percentage).
+# any untilized commitment cost remains unallocated (BA_unutilized_commitment_cost).

+#Method 2: All commitment charges are allocated to buckets (P_method_2_CUD_commitment_cost) proportionally
+# to the buckets share of total eligible VM usage during the time increment (P_usage_percentage).
+All
+# commitment cost is allocated into the buckets proportionally to the CUD credits that they consumed, even
+# if the commitment is not fully utilized.
+allocation_method = 'P_method_2_commitment_cost'
 ````

 Change the values of billing_project_id, billing_dataset_id, billing_table_name, output_dataset_id, and output_table_name to your project's respective id, datasets, and tables in BigQuery.
 The output table will be created in this project, so you can choose any name that you would like.
 The remaining variables all must be changed for the values that already exist in your project.